WordsOut poems by Godfrey

 brought about somehow by humanity's sin.
 Today it is taught otherwise,

-even in our church schools: life has existed for earth for
+even in our church schools: life has existed for

 several

-caused by the natural predation of one (God-created) life form on
+caused by the natural predation of one (god-created) life form on

 another.
 These are accepted, except by those with the blindest of blind